makyo/writing/work/sawtooth/run-ragged/run-ragged.md

 On a whim, the drawers were next.
 Thankfully, most of those were empty, and the rest mostly so.
 The underside of the silverware tray was inspected with care.

-A twinge in her chest, a little pang, she held the drawer partly open.
-A fear.
-A cool, blue, perfectly smooth and round fear just behind her breastbone, snaking tendrils out along her limbs.
+That coolness in her chest ticked up in intensity, a little pang, as she held the drawer partly open.
+Anxiety into fear.
+A cool, blue, perfectly smooth and perfectly round fear just behind her breastbone, snaking tendrils out along her limbs.

 Down on her knees, Sélène eased open the cabinet door and peered up toward the underside of the drawer, ensuring that there was nothing between the drawer's underside and the cabinet, and that the drawer sides didn't reach the underside of the counter, that there was a gap.

-The pang continued to grow with a cool intensity, arteries as avenues to carry it throughout her body.
+The pang continued to grow with an implacable intensity, arteries as avenues to carry it throughout her body.

 So she checked the rest of the drawers.

 Finally, swallowing as best she could, Sélène stood in the center of the kitchen.
 She fished her phone out of her pocket, and thumbed the screen on.
 Turning a slow circle, she took a panorama of the kitchen.

-She waited for the panorama to be stitched together, then pulled it up and inspected it carefully, scrolling along its length.
+She waited for the panorama to stitch itself together, then pulled it up and inspected it carefully, scrolling along its length.

 Cabinet.
 Cabinet.
 Fridge.
 Cabinet.
 Doorway.
 The barest hint of a figure.